lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

     // ************************************************************************* //

 Again, in incompressible simulations (where we can divide the momentum balance equation by density) the kinematic viscosity is used, which has units of :math:`m^2/s`.
-The value of :math:`1e{-6} m^2/s` with an assumed density of :math:`1000kg/m^3` is :math:`1 mPa` - typical value for water at room temperature.
+The value of :math:`1e{-6} m^2/s` with an assumed density of :math:`1000kg/m^3` is :math:`1 mPa` - a typical value for water at room temperature.

 Case control